danReynolds/date_tools/README.md

 # Date Tools

-Tools for working with dates including a [DateInterval] and [DatePeriod] implementation.
+Tools for working with dates.
+Currently just a [DateInterval] implementation.

 ### Date Intervals